 Happily, we are living in a time when adoration of the Blessed Sacrament is increasingly available to us.
 Give it a try.
 Give God one hour in His Eucharistic presence.
 You can pray or read the Scripture, but most of all just sit in quiet adoration of our Lord.
 After one hour, you’ll be amazed at the peace in your heart—God’s gift to you.

 Here’s an idea: ask God to enter you and to take charge of your life.
 And He will.

 One of my favorite times to pray is immediately after receiving Holy Communion.
 The Body and Blood of Christ are actually in your body and blood!
 What are the deepest, most important prayer intentions in your heart?
 This is the best time to bring them to our Lord.

 Catherine Doherty of Madonna House used to say, “My life is spent between two Masses.”
-Isn’t that a lovely way to visualize our life—as after my last Mass and approaching the next one?
-It’s a good help toward living a Eucharist-centered life.
+Isn’t that a lovely way to visualize our lives—as after my last Mass and approaching the next one?
+It’s a good gauge for living a Eucharist-centered life.

 It’s important to distinguish between repentance and discouragement.
 Repentance of sin leads us to action: “With Your help, I won’t do that anymore, Lord.”
 Discouragement leads us to loss of hope, and that cannot be from God.

 Isn’t it amazing, all the opportunities aging offers us to take ourselves lightly?
 No doubt, that’s a good thing.